ahawker/common-repository-interface/spec/drafts/extensions.md

 * `usage`
 * `version`

 From here, the layout/requirements will be easier to see by viewing actual examples.
+Let's start with the [Creating Extensions](creating-extensions.md) document.